syneos-automation-work/TDD-automation/README.md

 # TDD-automation
-This project aim is to automate CDISC SDTM Trail design datasets using Rshiny
+This project Aim is to automate CDISC SDTM Trail design datasets like TS, TV, TA, TI, TE using Rshiny